eecs582-andlars-hasinha-hejohns/fuse-stackfs/README.md

 `mkdir build; cd build; meson setup ..; ninja`.
 There is no need to run the tests which accompany the libfuse repo.
 3. Check that the `build/` directory you just created contains `/lib/libfuse3.so`.
+4. The StackFS binary executable needs access to the `fusermount3` executable.
+The `fusermount3` executable should be located at `build/util/fusermount3`.
+Add the `build/util` directory to `$PATH`.
+Furthermore, the `fusermount3` executable needs special privileges to run since it is does a `mount`.
+To give it these special privileges, use `sudo chmod root:root fusermount3; sudo chmod 4755 fusermount3`.

 ## Building and Running the Stacked Filesystem ##